“A fit, healthy body—that is the best fashion statement” - Jess C Scott

 Somewhere between 300,000 and 460,000 people are thought to regularly practise yoga in the UK.
 21 June is the International Day of Yoga, also known unofficially as Yoga Day, is when yogis come together to celebrate their way of life.
 Given how important yoga is to a lot of people, it goes without saying that your diet will play a large role in your life as a yogi.

-The yoga practice can help you improve your flexibility through yoga poses, breathing techniques, awareness of yourself and your surroundings, healing through a meditative routine, and achieving happiness through relaxation and exertion.
+The yoga near me practice can help you improve your flexibility through yoga poses, breathing techniques, awareness of yourself and your surroundings, healing through a meditative routine, and achieving happiness through relaxation and exertion.

 But what is a yogic diet?
 Is there even such a thing?
 What’s in it?